enkidevs/curriculum/General/Data Structures and Algorithms/sieve-of-eratosthenes.md

 ---
 ## Content

 **Sieve of Eratosthenes** is a simple algorithm for finding all the prime numbers smaller than a given value.
+The algorithm dates way back, to *200BC*.

 The simplicity of the algorithm comes from the fact that no *primality testing*, which will be discussed in a further insight, will be necessary.